lzim/teampsd/resources/design/lucidchart/lucidchart_github_mvp.md

 # Problem & Hypothesis for Solution

 ### Team PSD pain points include:
-- Being able to orient themselves to the workflow of TeamPSD and the need for documentation to support this
+- Being able to orient themselves to the workflow of TeamPSD and the need for documentation to support this.
-- Need for companion visual guides / maps to orient TeamPSD users to the workflow
+- Need for companion visual guides / maps to orient TeamPSD users to the workflow.
-- Current approach is labor and cost intensive - process involves manual updates to LucidChart documents every time changes are made to the TeamPSD documentation
+- Current approach is labor and cost intensive - process involves manual updates to LucidChart documents every time changes are made to the TeamPSD documentation.

 ### Possible Solution
-- Team currently uses LucidChart as the platform of chooice to design visual representations of our workflow and platforms
+- Team currently uses LucidChart as the platform of chooice to design visual representations of our workflow and platforms.
-- Several users manually create maps that are used to enhance documentation within TeamPSD
+- Several users manually create maps that are used to enhance documentation within TeamPSD.
 - The process is currently cumbersome and inconsistent.
 We have developed basic templates with suggeted guidance of colors and shapes - but the process remains inconsistent and out of date.
 - We need to update in real time changes to documentation and TeamPSD guides that rely on the use of LucidChart maps to orient users (e.g. ZenHub).
-- We currently use GitHUb for all documentation and are using existing resources to compile a TeamPSD manual
+- We currently use GitHUb for all documentation and are using existing resources to compile a TeamPSD manual.
 - A possible MVP prototype that integraties our two platforms GitHub and LucidChart for updating documentation guides and training manuals would relieves the team's pain point of real time updates.

 ### Research Solution in GitHub Market Place